Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 At a certain level of instruction, students need to read the primary legal resources, meaning the actual statutes and case decisions.

-There needs to be a way for instructors and learners to select the "right" amount of primary source reading.
+There is a way for instructors and learners to select the "right" amount of primary source reading.

 One solution is to assign or spend a “reasonable amount of time” on that primary source reading.
 Pick an amount of time, or leave it up to the student.
 For example: